 How to tell if your security software might be causing an issue

 Security software created by companies other than Apple can prevent iCloud for Windows or iTunes from connecting to Apple servers or to devices.
-Sometimes, you might see a numeric error message when you sync, update, back up, or restore your device.
+Sometimes, you may see a numeric error message when you sync, update, back up or restore your device.

 If your security software is causing an issue with iCloud for Windows

 - You can't sign in with your Apple ID.